3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/sdlc-agile-xp.md

 #### XP team
 - Spend 10 minutes determining your `backlog` of stories.
 Try your best to account for each step you will need.
-- Decide when a full unit of work has been complete (e.g. the header is successfully created), and show it to me for approval.
+- Decide when a full unit of work has been complete (e.g. the header is successfully created, or one of the buttons is on the page), and show it to me for approval.
 - Once I have approved a unit of work, move on to the next unit and repeat that process.
 You should be checking in with me at least every few minutes.